SmartThingsDIY/arduino-uno-aws-irrigation-system/README.md

       digitalWrite(IN1, HIGH);
     }
     ...
+}
 ```
 <br><br>
 PS: <br>
-There are total four lines of 'if(value4>550)' in the 'loop' function.
+There are total four lines of `if(value4>550)` in the `loop()` function.
 This is the statement that controls the start of the pump.
 The values inside need to be reset according to the water needs of the plants and flowers.

 <h1>DEMO VIDEO</h1>